P0442

 • Small hose cracks growing into P0455 large leak codes

-• Fuel vapor smell if leak worsens near the tank
+• Fuel vapor smell if the leak worsens near the tank

-1. 1 Verify gas cap seal and inspect visible EVAP hoses at the engine bay
+1. 1 Verify gas cap seal and inspect visible EVAP hoses in the engine bay

-2. 2 Smoke test the EVAP system to locate small leaks when cap is ruled out
+2. 2 Smoke test the EVAP system to locate small leaks when the cap is ruled out

 3. 3 Test purge and vent valve operation with scan tool commands